 If you want to make Jamaican favorites like goat curry, your best shot at replicating the authentic taste will be to find a Jamaican curry powder blend.
-You should be able to find one if you have a Jamaican grocery store nearby; however, grocery stores in some parts of the country will have a Jamaican section where you should be able to find Jamaican curry powder.
+You should be able to find one if you have a Jamaican grocery store nearby.
+And some grocery stores may have a Jamaican section where you should be able to find it.
 However, Jamaican curry powder has a lot in common with several other curry powder styles.
-If you are in a hurry and getting one from a brick and mortar store is not an option, you should still be able to get similar flavors by using one of the Jamaican curry powder substitutes below.
+Let’s look at some of your best Jamaican curry powder substitutes.

 Your best bet: Make your own

-When looking for a curry powder substitute, you should always consider making your own.
+When looking for a Jamaican curry powder substitute, you could make your own if you have a well-stocked spice rack.
 Not only does it allow you to use fresher spices, it may save you money as well.
-Making Jamaican curry powder is not complicated and most of the ingredients are easy to find.
+Making Jamaican curry powder is simple–> Make Your Ow and most of the ingredients are easy to find.
 Spices like turmeric and allspice can be found in many grocery stores.
 While an ingredient like fenugreek may prove more of a challenge, an Indian grocery store should have it in stock.
-Buy and grind only the amount that you plan to use in a dish.
-This helps you to avoid waste since ground spices lose their flavor quickly.
 By making your own blend, you can adjust individual spices to suit your preferred flavor profile.

 A decent second choice: Standard curry powder